schweits/kubernetes-ingress/docs/content/installation/migration/ingress-nginx.md

   secure: true
 ```

-## Migration with Kubernetes Ingress Resources
+## Migration with Kubernetes Ingress resources
 The other option for migrating from the community Ingress-NGINX Controller to NGINX Ingress Controller is using only [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) from standard Kubernetes resources, potentially relying on [mergeable Ingress types](https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/ingress-resources/mergeable-ingress-types).

 This ensures that all configuration is kept in the Ingress object.